 There’s an Undermarket for Nearly Anything

-There are really no official tastemakers anymore.
+The official tastemakers no longer have as much of a grip on anything as they once did.
 Modeling agencies were once the source of all models, and they decided for whatever reason that 5’9 was the magical minimum height, and that one black model to every twenty white models was a good ratio (it’s not).

 On ModelMayhem or OneModelPlace, the most popular models are the ones who are willing to get naked – and who also have something terribly lovely or interesting to photograph.
 Many women who do not meet modeling agency requirements do pretty well (the ones who make a living have phenomenal business and organizational skills as well, but we’ll get to that soon.)
-Kumimonster (NSFW) is a (deliberately) bald fetish model who has been making it happen via her own adult site since the 1990s.
-There are tons of listings for “urban” models, tattooed models, and anything else that a large number of people like to look at.
+There are tons of listings for urban models, tattooed models, and anything else that a large number of people like to look at.

 Modeling agencies are, in a way, going the way of travel agencies.
 Certainly, travel agencies still exist – large corporations use them to arrange travel for large groups of people.
 But, if you are an American under 30, it’s likely that you’ve never used a travel agency for the little stuff and never will.